Farm Art Activities Sure to Transform Your Imaginative World

 Sometimes, our art projects turn out pretty cringe-worthy.
 Like, let’s let that dry in the trash can.
 I guess that’s part of creating art.
 We get to explore different techniques, and sometimes they don’t turn out so well.

-Other times, like this time, our art projects turn out even more magical than expected.
-I found these crystal eggs at Hobby Lobby that I thought would create a cool texture as we rolled the egg around the box, and man was I right?!?
+At other times, like this one, our art projects turn out even more magical than expected.
+I found these crystal eggs at Hobby Lobby that I thought would create a cool texture as we rolled the egg around the box, and man, was I right?!?

-To make these egg rolling paintings, just place a piece of watercolor paper in the bottom of a shallow box.
+To make these egg rolling paintings, just place a piece of watercolor paper at the bottom of a shallow box.
 Add some drops of tempera paint.
 Let the students choose the colors, of course.
-And then, hold the sides of the box to slowly roll the plastic egg around until your beautiful masterpiece is done.
+Then, hold the sides of the box and slowly roll the plastic egg around until your beautiful masterpiece is complete.
 Wunderbare!

 Materials: